kuba--/yag/README.md

 - YAG was implemented in "Go", so install golang first [http://golang.org/doc/install].

-- YAG uses redis database to store datapoints, so you need to install redis database [http://redis.io/download] on your DB server.
+- YAG uses redis database (check redis.conf for configuration details) to store datapoints, so you need to install redis database [http://redis.io/download] on your DB server.

 # Compiling